gloryofrobots/arza/README.md

 or better use pypy

 Currently, compilation via RPython toolchain does not supported but it can be done with some efforts.
-There are no REPL for Arza at the moment
+There are no working REPL at the moment

 ## Features

-* Original and clean syntax inspired by Lua and OCaml
+* Original whitespace based syntax inspired by F#, Python and Lisp
 * Persistent data structures (lists, tuples, maps)
 * Pattern matching
 * Lexical clojures and lambdas